-Looking for a new experience to as family?
-Love the water but want to try something other than a dip in the pool?
+Looking for a new activity that you can experience together as a family?
+Love the water but want to try doing something other than taking a dip in the pool?
 Or, are the kids are clamouring to launch a vessel into the water?
-At Singapore’s central-most reservoir, families can get their feet wet – literally – into the world of kayaking at MacRitchie Reservoir.
+At Singapore’s central-most reservoir, families can get their feet wet – literally – in the world of kayaking at MacRitchie Reservoir.

 Kayaking at MacRitchie Reservoir

 Operated by the Singapore Canoe Federation, Paddle Lodge @ MacRitchie Reservoir offers the public, including children as young as five years old and accompanied by adults, a chance to get an experience in kayaking.

 Located in an eastern corner of MacRitchie Reservoir Park, kayaks from Paddle Lodge can be taken out into the tranquil waters of MacRitchie Reservoir.
 The calm waters of the reservoir make it ideal for young kids to get an unintimidating introduction to the joys of paddling.

 But before you head down to Paddle Lodge, here are eight things to know about kayaking at MacRitchie Reservoir.